Sīne mālāmāl-e dard ast: Verse 8

 It has been suggested therefore that the line was rewritten to account for the changed political situation.

 However, not all commentators see a reference to Tamerlane here.
 For Bashiri, the Samarkandi Turk is simply another expression for the Beloved and the reference to blood refers to the sacrifice that takes place before the seeker is united with God.

-If the variant where this verse is the third one is correct, the words īn ahwāl bīn "see these conditions" would naturally refer to the political situation described.
+If the variant where this verse is placed after verse 2 is correct, the words īn ahwāl bīn "see these conditions" would naturally refer to the political situation described.
 Otherwise they refer to Hafez's love-sick state of mind.